LightShield/configs_loader_cpp/README.md

 ### Why Require Manual init() and Not Use a Singleton?

-The manual initialization pattern has merit - it separates memory allocation from initialization, an approach discussed in books like "Beautiful C++: 30 Core Guidelines".
+The manual initialization pattern indeed isn't the common practice - it separates memory allocation from initialization.
+It's even discussed in books like "Beautiful C++: 30 Core Guidelines".
 However, the primary reason is performance.

 Singletons require checking `is_initialized()` before every API call - a cost paid on every access in the hot path: